Daniel W. Hardy

-Daniel Wayne Hardy (November 9, 1930 - November 15, 2007) was an ordained Anglican priest or presbyter.
+Daniel Wayne Hardy (November 9, 1930 - November 15, 2007) was an ordained Anglican priest.
 He taught theology at universities in the US and England.

 Early life

 He was born as the second of four children to John and Barbara Hardy and raised in Queens, New York.

 His career

 His first post was at Christ Episcopal Church, Greenwich, Connecticut where he worked with young people.
 He began by engaging with what mattered and was significant to them, and then trusting, discerning, and helping them to recognize the source and energy of life (God's Spirit) already at work within their lives and making deep connections with the truth of the Gospel.
 The group began to thrive in a short space of time.
 The curacy culminated in helping to design the new daughter church of St. Barnabas.

 It was at this time that he met and married his wife, Perrin.
 They went on to have four children.

 He returned to General Theological Seminary as a fellow and tutor for two years.

 In 1960 the family moved to England and Hardy studied at Oxford University.
 At that time he found a type of theology which he believed was too influenced by positivist philosophy and rarely confident enough to explore the depths and wonders of God and God's ways with the world.

 After completing his study at Oxford, he stayed in England and taught at the University of Birmingham for 21 years.
 During this time he also worked on a theology that might give dedicated attention both to the intensity of God and to the way the world is, especially as described, interpreted, and explained by theologians, philosophers, and scientists since the sixteenth century.
 For several hours each week, he maintained intensive conversations with the colleague who later became his son-in-law, David F. Ford.